RECONHECIMENTO MÚTUO DE BENS

 VOLUNTARY MUTUAL RECOGNITION DECLARATION

 Economic operators, manufacturers and producers of goods may choose to fill out the voluntary mutual recognition declaration.
-The national authority cannot require more information (if this declaration is filled out correctly) during the assessment procedure about whether the product has been legal market in another Member State.
-If the economic operator, manufacturers and producers of goods does not use the declaration, the authority probably ask for the all information.
+The national authority cannot require more information (if this declaration is filled out correctly) during the assessment procedure about whether the product has been legally marketed in another Member State.
+If the economic operator, manufacturers and producers of goods do not use the declaration, the authority will probably ask for the all information.

 How to fill out the mutual recognition declaration and what it should include